NahinAlam001/499B/README.md

 ---

-By following this guide, you should be able to set up, train, and evaluate the SAM model on the ISIC 2017 dataset.
+By following this guide, you should be able to set up, train, and evaluate the SAM model on the PH2 dataset.
 This modular approach allows for easier maintenance and scalability of the project.